uvarc/rc-learning/content/notes/benchmark/index.md

 New HPC users may implicitly assume that these statements are true and request resources that are not well utilized.
 The disadvantages are:

-1. **Wasted SUs.** All requested cores/GPUs count toward the SU charge, even if they are idle.
+1. **Wasted SU.** All requested cores/GPUs count toward the SU charge, even if they are idle.
 (SU is the "currency" for resource usage on a cluster.
 The exact definition will be presented later.)
 1. **Long waiting time.** The more resources you request, the longer it is likely to wait in the queue.
 1. **Unpleasant surprise to see little or no performance improvement.**